Hands-On Fundraising

 Who is the ONE person who will be writing the fundraising appeal?

-No communication from more than one person is really personal.
-(Unless, maybe, maybe, it’s your grandma and grandpa.)
+No communication from more than one person is personal.
+(Unless maybe, it’s your grandma and grandpa.)
 So pick someone.
-Preferably someone the donor knows – or thinks she knows.
-A sense of personal connection matters.
+Preferably someone the donor knows–or thinks she knows.
+That sense of personal connection matters.

-What is THE most important thing you want to say?
+What is THE most important thing you want to say in your appeal?

 If you want someone to send an urgent gift today, don’t spend time telling them about all your organization’s good work.
-Focus on the problem you’re asking them to fix, NOW.
+Instead, zero in on the problem you’re asking them to fix, NOW.

 You don’t need to send your organization’s resume.
-You want to make the problem real and clear, tell them how they can solve it with a gift, then tell them how to make that gift.
+You want to make the problem real and clear, tell them how they can solve it with a gift, and then tell them how to send that gift.
 You can encourage more gifts simply by keeping it, well, simple.

 Is it getting crowded in here?

 Giving is a personal act.
-And you want to act one person (at a time) to act on your request.
+And you want one person (at a time) to act on your request.

 Have you ever been in a group where someone asks for a volunteer?
 That old bit where everyone steps back, leaving one person who has to volunteer?
 The truth is, so long as someone else might be taking care of a problem, your donor has an out.

 It’s not rational to give away your money.
-So you need to feel, well, needed, if you’re going to give.
+So you need to feel needed if you’re going to give.

 Resist the urge to write an out into your ask.
 Here’s what I mean: